isathar/F4_ScrapGrinder/README.md

 ## Instructions

-- Download from the releases tab, extract to Fallout4\\Data\\
 - Enable the plugin (ScrapGrinder.esp) in whatever mod manager you use.
 - Build a scrapping bench in one of your settlements.
 It is found in the Crafting section of the Workshop menu.
 - There should be a footlocker named "Scrap Container" on top of the workbench.
 Place any junk items you want to scrap in this container.
-    Non-Junk items will be returned to you as you add them.
+    - Non-Junk items will be returned to you as you add them.
 - Use the scrapping bench (Press E) and select where you want to send its output through the crafting menu.

 ## Installation

-- Use NMM or extract ScrapGrinder.esp and the Scripts folder to your Data folder.
+- Download from the releases tab or bethesda.net, extract the esp and ba2 files to Fallout4\\Data\\
 - Activate ScrapGrinder.esp using your preferred method.
-- the docs folder includes the source files for the scripts used by this mod for anyone that's curious how it works.

 ## Updating

-- Uninstall any previous version.
-- A clean save is probably required to update to v0.9 without issues.
-- It's probably best to scrap and rebuild any workbenches created with previous versions before uninstalling version prior to 0.9.
+- Scrap and rebuild any workbenches created with previous versions.

 ## Notes